(Mediterranean pocket bread)

 - Olive oil -- 1/4 cup

 - In a small bowl mix together the 1/4 cup of warm water, yeast and sugar.
-Set aside until yeast is proofed and foamy, about 10 minutes.
+Set aside until yeast is active and foaming, about 10 minutes.

-- Wipe a large bowl with a little olive oil, add the dough and cover with plastic.
-Set in a warm place and let rise until doubled in size, about 1 1/2 to 2 hours.
+- Wipe a large bowl with a little olive oil, place the dough in the bowl and cover it with a towel or plastic wrap.
+Set aside in a warm place to let the dough rise until doubled in size, about 1 1/2 to 2 hours.

 Pita Bread Variations

-- Try a mixture of whole-wheat and white flour, or use all whole wheat.
+- Whole-wheat pitas: Try a mixture of whole-wheat and white flour, or use all whole wheat.
 You may have to increase the amount of water a little.

 - Brush the pita rounds with water and sprinkle with sesame seeds or zaatar spices right before you pop them in the oven if you like.